pedes1999/MarketPlaceReactFirebase/README.md

-A house MarketPlace built with React For Frontend and firebase for backend Deployed at Netlify : https://63340fe06b64f06c1ce271a4--mellifluous-starlight-a4cd51.netlify.app/
+A house MarketPlace built with React For Frontend and firebase for backend , and Leaflet For maps.

+Deployed at Netlify : https://63340fe06b64f06c1ce271a4--mellifluous-starlight-a4cd51.netlify.app/